MapsPeople/docsite/docs/01-getting-started/flutter/index.md

 Parts of this guide rely on having access to a MapsIndoors Solution which supports Live Data Integration.
 If you do not have access to this through your own Solution, we recommend using our demo API key to access one: `d876ff0e60bb430b8fabb145`.

-> During this tutorial, you can choose between initializing the JavaScript SDK and its classes manually, or implementing the [MapsIndoors Web Components](https://www.npmjs.com/package/@mapsindoors/components) which internally handles much of SDK initializations.
-All steps in the tutorial will be explained for both paths.

 ### Take-Away Skills

 * Display an interactive map with MapsIndoors